oristopo/nanoTAPR/README.md

 -------------

--   High quality variable attenuators may have several tenths of a dB loss when set to the zero dB setting.
+-   High quality variable attenuators may have several tenths of a dB loss at their `0 dB` setting.
 This must be taken into account when characterizing filter insertion loss.

--   The resistance of an attenuator may not be exactly 50.0 ohms.
-This will degrade the 50-ohm calibration.
+-   Attenuator resistance may not be exactly 50.0 ohms.
+This will degrade 50-ohm calibration.

--   An attenuator has finite length.
-Thus if an attenuator is inserted (or removed) after fixture calibration, the phase angles of the setup will differ

-from the Fixture correction because the distance to the 'SHORT' and 'OPEN' used for fixture calibration has changed.
+-   Attenuators have finite length.
+Thus an attenuator inserted (or removed) after fixture calibration impacts phase angles of the setup from the Fixture correction because the distance to the 'SHORT' and 'OPEN' used for fixture calibration has changed.

--   The input impedance of the VNA RECEIVE connector is only approximately 50 ohms.
-When measuring the return loss of a network that has minimal attenuation, the phase and amplitude components may experience errors due to this deviation of the RECEIVE connector from an ideal 50 ohm load.
+-   VNA RECEIVE connector input impedance is only approximately 50 ohms.
+    When measuring returns of networks with minimal attenuation, phase and amplitude components may include errors due to this RECEIVE connector deviation from an ideal 50 ohm load.
     To improve the measurement either:

-    -   Terminate the unit under test with a 50 ohm termination prior to taking S11 measurements, or
+    -   Terminate the unit under test with a 50 ohm termination prior to `S11` measurements, or

-    -   Insert a 10 dB attenuator between the output of the unit under test and the VNA RECEIVE connector.
-This will assure that the device under test sees an more accurate 50 ohm termination impedance.
+    -   Insert 10 dB attenuation between DUT output and VNA RECEIVE connector.
+        This will assure that the DUT sees more accurate 50 ohm termination impedance.

 Common Display Results